 How to Use Sketch and Inscription

-Add decedent details and sketch your monument design with the customer in Step 4 of the New Quote.
+Enter decedent details and sketch your monument design in Step 4 of the New Quote, then attach emblems and reference files.

 Written By Dennis Rodin